Assemblies and Collective Worship

 “He who sings, prays twice”, St Augustine.

 Singing is an important part of school life, and children are encouraged to sing at assemblies, whole school Masses and weekly Hymn Practice.
-Each Thursday afternoon EYFS and Key Stage 1, and Key Stage 2 gather together for Hymn Practice in the school hall.
+On Monday afternoons, children gather together for Hymn Practice in the school hall.
 Hymn Practice is led by an external singing teacher, Mr Allerton.

-Friday assemblies are an opportunity for parents, children, and staff to celebrate children’s achievements.
+Weekly celebration assemblies are an opportunity for children and staff to celebrate children’s achievements.
 Children look forward to receiving special certificates and stickers celebrating academic achievement and in recognition of how they have behaved that week in class and at playtime and dinnertime.
 Each week we celebrate the children demonstrating a different school value- aspiration, self-belief, perseverance, independence, respect and enjoyment.

-Stickers are awarded for the best smile and the smartest uniform.
 There are also trophies to be won for the best attendance and best behaviour at lunchtime.
-Children look forward to celebrating their birthday with the school by singing how old they are now.
+Children look forward to celebrating their birthday with the school.